 - Hold virtual office hours

-- Students can collaborate with one another in small groups Maximum number of participants is 300
+- Students can collaborate with one another in small groups (breakout rooms.
+For breakout room limits, check out Zoom support page

 - Uncertain as to what web conferencing solution you should use.
-Check out our “Web conferencing Comparison” Sheet
+Check out our “Web conferencing Comparison” Shee

 - To request a Zoom Account and access support tutorials, FAQs and information on securing your Zoom sessions, visit https://www.mcmaster.ca/uts/zoom/index.html